openvinotoolkit/openvino/docs/IE_PLUGIN_DG/InferRequest.md

 @sphinxdirective

 .. meta::
-   :description: Use the ov::ISyncInferRequest interface as a base class to implement synchronous inference request in OpenVINO.
+   :description: Use the ov::ISyncInferRequest interface as the base class to implement synchronous inference request in OpenVINO.

 ``InferRequest`` class functionality: